core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 N1, N2, X1, and X2 are used by the peers to build the 'input1' and 'input2' values provided to the updateCtx() function, in order to derive a new OSCORE Security Context.
 As for any new OSCORE Security Context, the Sender Sequence Number and the Replay Window are re-initialized accordingly (see {{Section 3.2.2 of RFC8613}}).
 Specifically, the input to updateCtx() is built as follows:

-* Protecting a divergent outgoing message: Input1 is X1 \| N1, and input2 is 0x
+* Protecting a divergent outgoing message: Input1 is X1 \| N1, and input2 is 0x.
+The output is CTX\_TEMP.
-* Unprotecting a divergent incoming message: Input1 is X2 \| N2, and input2 is 0x
+* Unprotecting a divergent incoming message: Input1 is X2 \| N2, and input2 is 0x.
+The output is CTX\_TEMP.
-* (Un)protecting a convergent message: Input1 is X1 \| N1, and input2 is X2 \| N2
+* (Un)protecting a convergent message: Input1 is X1 \| N1, and input2 is X2 \| N2.
+The output is CTX\_NEW.

 A pair (X, nonce) offered by a peer is bound to CTX\_OLD, and is reused as much as possible during the same KUDOS execution.
 (X, nonce) is generated before invoking updateCtx(), in case a pair is not already associated with the CTX\_OLD to use within updateCtx().
 The newly generated pair is associated with CTX\_OLD before entering updateCtx().